 Before you start

-- Currently, this integration is available for Shopify Plus stores only
+This integration is available for Shopify Plus stores only

 Shopify Flow is a free app offered by Shopify in Shopify's app store here.
 Once it is installed, you can start building your workflows from scratch or by using one of the preset templates.
 Find more information about the workflow builder and templates in Shopify Help Center here.